dwattles/art_gan/README.md

 https://www.metmuseum.org/art/collection/search?searchField=All&showOnly=openAccess&sortBy=relevance&pageSize=0

-A gif file showing samples of the model's ouput at different epochs is provided.
+A .gif file showing samples of the model's output at different epochs is provided.